phip1611/spectrum-analyzer/README.md

 | FFT (`microfft/real`) to spectrum with 4096 samples    | ≈90µs  |
 | FFT (`microfft/complex`) to spectrum with 4096 samples | ≈250µs |

-## Example visualization
+## Example Visualizations
-In the following example you can see a basic visualization of frequencies `0 to 4000Hz` for a layered signal of sine waves of `50`, `1000`, and `3777Hz` @ `44100Hz` sampling rate.
+In the following examples you can see a basic visualization of the spectrum from `0 to 4000Hz` for a layered signal of sine waves of `50`, `1000`, and `3777Hz` @ `44100Hz` sampling rate.
 The peaks for the given frequencies are clearly visible.
 Each calculation was done with `2048` samples, i.e. ≈46ms of audio signal.